snonux/gemtexter/content/md/gemfeed/2021-05-16-personal-bash-coding-style-guide.md

 ### Breaking long pipes

-Google recommends to break up long pipes like this:
+Google recommends breaking up long pipes like this:

 ```
 # All fits on one line